naelakh/Practica_1_SO/README.md

   - `SIGINT`
   - `SIGTERM`
   - `SIGKILL` (if necessary)
-- 6.the python code is executed automatically
+- the python code is executed automatically

 ---